frogsystem/spawn/README.md

 ## Design principles
 - Implements container-interop
 - Implements delegate lookup
-- Enforce users to mainly add abstracts to their container
+- Separates storage of 'public' abstracts and internals
-- Add entries only through one single interface; other features are implemented by closures
+- Adding entries always via the same single method; all other features are implemented using closures
 - Enforce users to use the delegate lookup feature and the delegation queue